Design thinking process: Stages, tips, and examples

 1. Empathize stage

 For example, if your team is looking to fix the employee onboarding process at your company, you may interview recent new hires to see how their onboarding experience went.
-Another option is to have a more tenured team member go through the onboarding process so they can experience exactly what a new hire experiences.
+Another option is to have a more tenured team member go through the onboarding process so they can experience firsthand what a new hire goes through.

 2. Define stage

 Tip: Problem statements are best framed as a need for a specific individual.
-The more specific you are with your problem statement, the better designers can create a human-centric solution to the problem.
+The more specific you are, the better designers can create a human-centric solution.

 Examples of good problem statements:

-• We need to decrease the number of clicks a potential customer takes to go through the sign-up process.
+• We need to reduce the number of clicks a potential customer needs to complete the sign-up process.

 • We need to decrease the new subscriber unsubscribe rate by 10%.